tsm13/worldwise/README.md

 ### Notes

 - This project has a simple, fake Auth screen that is pre-filled for development purposes.
-It's not fully integrated with a database, although the data itself comes from a mock database.
+It's not fully integrated with a database.
+Although the cities data comes from a mock database hosted on [Glitch](https://glitch.com/).
 - The map used in this app was built with the [Leaflet API](https://react-leaflet.js.org/).
 - The app was built with Vite.
 - This project is not optimized for small screens, since the main goal was to practice React/JS features.